 Containerizing in a Docker

 A custom Docker image was created to make the previous pipeline fully reproducible.
 The image created was based on a rocker image (Boettiger and Eddelbuettel 2017) created on top of a Ubuntu Focal image and with a full Tidyverse installation (“Rocker-Org/Rocker-Versioned2” 2022).
-One of the advantages of this image is that the R libraries version is frozen in an specified date, therefore rebuilding the image does not impact the R libraries version.
+One of the advantages of this image is that the R libraries version is frozen in a specified date, therefore rebuilding the image does not impact the R libraries version.

 All the dependencies needed to run the previous pipeline were installed.
 The automatic installation of the Bioconductor dependencies for maUEB failed, therefore some Bioconductor packages are installed independently.
 Additionally a bug, required that the preprocessCore dependency was installed from source.
 Code 10 shows the code for the Dockerfile and all the additional scripts for installation are included in the folder docker_scripts.